Warning Letter / Notice of Caution Template (警告書・注意書)

 How many warnings before dismissal?

-Can a warning letter trigger immediate action?
+Can a warning letter trigger immediate sanction?

 Should performance issues be in a warning letter or a PIP?